nishanttomar21/podify-my-paper/README.md

    - For longer documents, splits content into chunks to ensure smooth, manageable podcast segments.

 4. **Text-to-Speech Audio Creation**
-   - Each line of the script is converted to speech using realistic voices:
+Each line of the script is converted to speech using realistic voices.
+You can now choose between:

-     - On **macOS**, uses the built-in `say` command for lifelike voices.
+- **Murf AI TTS (multi-voice, cross-platform):**
+  The default, recommended option, with natural-sounding voices for both host and guest.
+No platform restrictions!

+- **macOS Say Command (optional):**
+  For Mac users who want to use built-in lifelike voices.

+- **gTTS (optional):**
-     - On **Windows/Linux**, uses [gTTS](https://pypi.org/project/gTTS/) for cross-platform support.
+  For simple, single-voice cross-platform support.

+> **Note:** Murf AI is now integrated and used by default for the best-quality, multi-speaker experience.

 5. **Download Podcast**
    - All audio segments are combined into a single MP3.